 Skip to main content

-Clinical psychoneuroimmunology (KPNI from the Dutch Klinische Psychoneuro-Immunologie)
+Clinical psychoneuroimmunology (KPNI on Dutch Klinische Psychoneuro-Immunologie)

 A translational medical discipline that examines interconnected body systems and their relationship with psychological, social and ecological aspects of the patient’s life.